 Essential functions of the job: Those job activities that are determined by the employer to be essential or core to performing the job; these functions cannot be modified.

-Reasonable accommodation: Any changes to the work environment and may include: making existing facilities readily accessible to and usable by individuals with disabilities, job restructuring, part-time or modified work schedules, telecommuting, reassignment to a vacant position, acquisition or modification of equipment or devices, appropriate adjustment or modifications of examinations, training materials or policies, the provision of qualified readers or interpreters, and other similar accommodations for individuals with disabilities.
+Reasonable accommodation: Any changes to the work environment and may include: making existing facilities readily accessible to and usable by individuals with disabilities, job restructuring, part-time or modified work schedules, telecommuting, reassignment to a vacant position, acquisition or modification of equipment or devices, appropriate adjustment or modifications of examinations, training materials or policies, the provision of qualified readers or interpreters where budget allows, and other similar accommodations for individuals with disabilities.

 Undue hardship: An action requiring significant difficulty or expense by the employer.
 In determining whether an accommodation would impose an undue hardship on a covered entity, factors to be considered include: